Brain Food • Top 5 Foods for Stress Relief

 Studies have shown that your diet can influence your personal stress level.
 Therefore, eating smart can help you relax and deal better with hectic situations.
 The following five foods have earned the label “brain food”.

-These are the best 5 foods for anxiety:
+These are the best 5 foods for anxiety and stress relief:

 Nuts, and walnuts in particular, are a real power food and the ideal snack when you are stressed.
 Walnuts have many health benefits(1): they are rich in omega-3 fatty acids, which help reduce the risk of depression.
 Walnuts also contain tryptophan.
 This amino acid is used in the production of the “feel-good hormone” serotonin.
 Eating a handful of nuts a day is a simple way to improve your mood.
 And people who are happy tend to be less stressed.
 You can enjoy them as a snack, but you can also sprinkle them over your salad or your breakfast oatmeal.